Tesla9999/Coursera-Machine-Learning-Final-Project/machine learning final project.md

 blind_test <- blind_test[,colSums(is.na(blind_test)) == 0]
 ```

 "classe" variable is checked in the cleaned training data set by histogram.
-The 5 classes A-E seems to distribute reasonablly even in the data set.
+The 5 classes A-E seems to distribute reasonably even in the data set.

 ```r